DocchiAndroid/Docchi/README.md

 *  Login Screen
    * User can login
 * Register Screen
-   * User can create a account
+   * User can create an account
 * Home Timeline Screen
    * User can view their timeline
    * User can vote